floragunncom/search-guard-docs/_content/_docs_installation/sg880_upgrade.md

 ## Note

-For users who already used Multi Tenancy feature (called MT)
+For users who already used Multi Tenancy feature (called MT).
+To ensure if Multi Tenancy (MT) is enabled plase check Kibana configuration file and existance of indices dedicated to tanants (for more information please refer to [documentation](../_docs_kibana/kibana_multitenancy.md)).

 > **VERY IMPORTANT FOR DATA SAFETY**
 >